Jesse-Cameron/presentations/brownbags/programming_with_photos/PITCHME.md

 ##### Photograph #1: Try not to get caught in the headlights.

 ---

-There are occasionally photos that push your skill level up a notch.
+If you take photos for long enough with intent.
+There will occasionally be photos that push your skill level up a notch.

 ---

 <!-- image -->
 IMAGE HERE
 This is one of them.

----
+Note:

+- I was in a darkroom
+- Easy to focus on one aspect of an image when you are
+- Once you take your print out of the darkroom you'll see it in a different light
+- Later reflected that it wasn't the image that I envisioned.

 ---?color=#e49436